Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 - add it to the tanker before the dip

-- don’t take it directly from a water source (eg a supply tap or stream) using potentially contaminated equipment
+- do not take it directly from a water source (for example, a supply tap or stream) using potentially contaminated equipment

 Find out about other ways to handle waste water on your land.

 Check the conditions of your permit.
-It’s likely to allow the disposal of sheep dip by:
+It is likely to allow the disposal of sheep dip by:

 - you, the permit holder

 - a contractor treating your sheep

 Make sure that you or others disposing of dip comply with all the conditions of your permit, for example using suitable equipment.

 If your contractor plans to remove waste dip for disposal off-site, you must check:

 - where they’ll ultimately dispose of the dip